Horizon: TERRA

 The Snubbing Rope

 Despite the mechanical advantage of the block and the plastic sled, the human cost remained.
-I still had to scramble up and down the forty-five-degree slope to set chokers and guide the load.
-I liquidated twenty-five pounds of my own mass into that hill.
+I still had to scramble up and down the slope to set chokers, guide the load, clear hang-ups, and keep the pull honest.

-My great-grandfather, Fred LeBoeuf, used to pour water on his snubbing ropes to keep them from smoking when he lowered heavy sleds down the Adirondack ice.
+My great-grandfather, Fred LeBoeuf, used to pour water on his snubbing ropes to keep them from smoking when he lowered heavy sleds down Adirondack ice.

 I had a similar mechanism.
 At the end of the shift, covered in the till of the bank, I walked to the end of the dock and dropped the architecture into the pond.
 The shock of the cold water was the only thing that stopped the smoking.
-It was a daily quench—a thermal reset for the machine.
+It was a daily quench: a thermal reset for the machine.

 Sunlight through clear pond water over stones

-But even a radiator can’t fix a worn bearing.
-The friction of the J-Bar, the skidder, and the bank eventually collected its debt.
-I have since shored up the frame—a necessary mechanical retrofit for a biological part that finally frayed.
-It is just another entry in the ledger: the cost of doing business with gravity.
+Even a radiator cannot fix a worn bearing.
+The friction of the J-Bar, the skidder, the bank, the rope, and the slope eventually collected its debt.
+I have since shored up the frame, a necessary mechanical retrofit for a biological part that finally frayed.